 Head of Product Design

 In general, I make awkward jokes.
-I try to score hoops on our new mini basketball rim and I talk about stocks and pokemon with Ole.
+I try to score hoops on our new mini basketball rim and I talk about everything and anything with Ole.
 I also really try to keep my desk tidy.
 But it is so hard!

-I sometimes tell Sarah which pictures and videos she needs to take of Falka for me to use on our Social Media channels and then complain about the light being not right when I get them.
-I cuddle our office dogs, help out with whatever random idea the team comes up with and make sure that we don’t forget to have Friday bars on a regular basis.
+My heart and camera roll are 99% dog.
+I cuddle our office dogs, help out with whatever random project the team comes up with and make sure that we don’t forget to have Friday bars on a regular basis.

 Chief Scientific Dogo